Svetlana Gerasimenko: Discovery of comet 67P/Churyumov–Gerasimenko

 On 11 September 1969 Gerasimenko, while working at the Alma-Ata Astrophysical Institute near Almaty, the then-capital city of the Kazakh Soviet Socialist Republic, Soviet Union photographed the comet 32P/Comas Solà using a 50-cm Maksutov telescope.

-After she returned to her home institute, Klim Ivanovych Churyumov of the Kyiv National University's Astronomical Observatory examined this photograph and found a cometary object near the edge of the plate, but assumed that this was Comas Solà.
+After she returned to her home institute, Klim Churyumov of the Kyiv National University's Astronomical Observatory examined this photograph and found a cometary object near the edge of the plate, but assumed that this was Comas Solà.
 On 22 October, about a month after the photograph was taken, he discovered that the object could not be Comas Solà, because it was 2–3 degrees off the expected position.
 Further scrutiny produced a faint image of Comas Solà at its expected position on the plate, thus proving that the other object was a different comet.
 By looking through all the material collected they found this new object on four more plates, dated 9 and 21 September.